 - COMPANY HEADQUARTERS LOCATION: United States

-OSIsoft reported these vulnerabilities to CISA.
+OSIsoft reported this self-discovered issue to CISA.

 CISA recommends users take defensive measures to minimize the risk of exploitation of this vulnerability.
 Specifically, users should: